MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Denmark/vat-vies-reporting.md

 Danish companies must submit VAT declarations for trade of goods or services with other EU countries/regions.
 You can create the required file by using the **EC Sales List** report.

-## VAT Registration No. Setup
+## Set up VAT registration numbers

-To ensure accurate VAT-VIES Reporting, you must enter only VAT number in the **VAT Registration No.** on Customer and Vendor cards.
-That means you cannot add country codes or other shortcuts as VAT-VIES Reporting requires only clear VAT number of clients.
+To report VAT-VIES correctly, you must enter a plain VAT registration number in the **VAT Registration No.** on **Customer** and **Vendor** cards.
+That means you cannot add country codes or other shortcuts since the VAT-VIES reporting requires plain VAT number for clients.
+It's different for Intrastat, so you can set up exactly how you want VAT registration numbers to be generated for Intrastat in the **Intrastat Setup** page.
+For more information, see [VAT Registration Number Setup for Intrastat](vat-registration-no-intrastat.md).

 ## Reporting EU Sales